Skip to main content

 Research Interest(s): Global Capitalism and Law; Multilateralism; International Law; International Courts; Law and Politics

-Program Area(s): Law and Politics; International Relations; Comparative Politics
+Program Area(s): International Relations; Comparative Politics

 Regional Specialization(s): Latin America; Europe; Africa